 Day 3: Imagination, Adventure, and Hidden Gems

-If you’re feeling adventurous, lace up your skates for some outdoor ice skating at Skate @ Canal District Kendall, a charming spot a winter afternoon.
+If you’re feeling adventurous, lace up your skates for some outdoor ice skating at Skate @ Canal District Kendall, a charming spot on a winter afternoon.
 Glide along the ice rink with the city skyline as your backdrop.

 Cambridge is a city that invites curiosity at every turn.
 It’s where George Washington plotted revolution, where Nobel laureates have made groundbreaking discoveries and where visitors come to experience something new.
 You might just find a spark of inspiration to carry back home with you.